z-rui/visual-ds-firebase/src/lib/DEVELOPMENT.md

 The architecture is explicitly designed to be extended with new data structures.

--   **Inheritance:** New tree-based structures (e.g., AVL Trees, Heaps) can inherit from the `BinaryTree` class.
+-   **Inheritance:** New tree-based structures (e.g., `AVLTree`, `SplayTree`) inherit from the `BinarySearchTree` and `BinaryTree` classes.
 This provides them with the complex `getLayout()` logic for free, making them instantly visualizable.
-The developer can then focus on implementing the core algorithms (e.g., rotations for an AVL tree).
+The developer can then focus on implementing the core algorithms (e.g., rotations).

+-   **Specialized Node Types:** For structures that require extra information per node (like an AVL Tree's height), a specialized subclass of `BinaryTreeNode` (e.g., `AVLTreeNode`) can be created.
+The data structure class then overrides the `newNode()` factory method to produce these specialized nodes.

--   **Dynamic UI:** The plan for supporting multiple data structures involves:
+-   **Dynamic UI:** The application supports multiple data structures by:
-    1.  **UI Switcher:** A `Select` dropdown will be added to the main page (`page.tsx`) to allow users to choose the active data structure.
+    1.  **UI Switcher:** A `DropdownMenu` in `page.tsx` allows users to choose the active data structure.
-    2.  **Conditional Hooks:** The main page will use the selection to conditionally call the correct visualizer hook (e.g., `useBstVisualizer`, `useAvlVisualizer`, etc.).
+    2.  **Conditional Hooks:** The main page uses the selection to conditionally call the correct visualizer hook (e.g., `useBstVisualizer`, `useAvlVisualizer`).
-    3.  **Specific Controls:** The monolithic `Controls.tsx` will be broken into smaller, data-structure-specific components (e.g., `BstControls.tsx`, `HeapControls.tsx`) that contain the relevant actions for that structure.
-The main page will render the correct controls component based on the user's selection, ensuring the available actions always match the active data structure.
+    3.  **URL Syncing:** The component uses `window.location.hash` to sync the selected data structure with the URL, allowing for bookmarking and sharing.